-The chancellor announced an extension to the support scheme for the self-employed and based on the policy paper issued on 24 September 2020, we have set out below an outline of how the extension of the scheme works.
+The chancellor announced an extension to the support scheme for the self-employed and based on the policy paper issued on 24 September 2020 and the announcement on 5 November, we have set out below an outline of how the extension of the scheme works.

-Please note the scheme in relation to the first stage of the grants is now closed; however, you do not have to have claimed under the first stage to be eligible for the later stages.
+Please note the scheme in relation to the first two stages of the grants are now closed; however, you do not have to have claimed under the earlier stages to be eligible for the later stages.